mjhm/lodash-match-pattern/README.md

 ## Partial, Superset, and Unordered Arrays

-Similarly matching of partial arrays (as well as supersets and set equality) can be easily specified with a couple caveats:
+Similarly matching of partial arrays (as well as supersets and set equality) can be easily specified, but with a couple caveats:

 1. The array entries must be numbers or strings, no nested objects or arrays.
 2. The partial (and supersets) arrays are matched as sets -- no order assumed.